sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 * __Version 2 (June 2019):__ In this version, we provide data which is collected from August 2016 to the end of June 2019 for the [Contiguous United States](https://en.wikipedia.org/wiki/Contiguous_United_States){:target="_blank"}.
 In this set, we have about 21.3 million traffic and 3.8 million weather event records.
 Download data from [here](https://osu.app.box.com/v/lstw-traffic-weather-v2){:target="_blank"}.

-Note that data format is different between the version 1 and 2 of the dataset.
+Note that the data format is changed from version 1 to version 2 (some fields are added).
 The next version will be available by December 2019.

 ## Format